-Canada monitoring potential second incident of suspected ‘Chinese spy balloon’
+Canada monitoring potential second incident of suspected ‘spy balloon’

-Canada’s national defence confirmed on Friday a potential second incident of a suspected Chinese spy balloon and said that officials are monitoring it.
+Canada’s national defence confirmed on Friday a potential second incident of a suspected spy balloon and said that officials are monitoring it.

 “A high-altitude surveillance balloon was detected and its movements are being actively tracked by [North American Aerospace Defense Command] NORAD,” the national defence said in a statement.